-Child applications are to be lodged by one parent or guardian with parental responsibility.
+PC8 Child renewals (0 - 15 year old) may be lodged by mail if you meet the Criteria.
+All first time Child applications or lost/damaged/stolen applications are to be lodged in person by one parent or guardian with parental responsibility.
 Children under the age of 16 do not need to accompany the parent to the interview.

 Child applicants aged 16 or 17 must accompany their parent to lodge their passport application.

-Please contact the Embassy to schedule an appointment.
 Passport appointments are available between 9.00am – 12.30pm and 2.00pm – 3.30pm Monday to Friday.
-Appointments are not available Tuesdays between 10.30am – 12.00pm and Thursdays between 9.00am – 10.30am.
-PLEASE NOTE THAT THE CURRENT WAITING PERIOD FOR AN APPOINTMENT IS TWO TO THREE WEEKS.
 Clients are advised not to book their travel before they are in receipt of their travel document.

 Please carefully review all of the information provided below BEFORE contacting the Passports Office at the Embassy.

 The Australian Embassy in Dublin no longer accepts payments made by cash or cheque.
 As part of streamlining our passport services, we will only be accepting payments made by debit or credit card (MasterCard, Maestro, Visa and Laser).

 Your photo is critical to the usability and security of your passport.
 The facial recognition technology used in conjunction with Australian passports makes border processing more efficient and reduces the potential for identity fraud.
 If your photo does not meet the standards detailed below, your passport may not work at automated borders.
 The size of your head in the photograph must comply with Australian passport requirements, which differ from Irish passport photograph standards.
 Familiarise yourself with these requirements and ensure you submit compliant photos.
 Your application may be rejected because of unsuitable photographs.